econ-ark/Life-Cycle-Prime-Time/content/life-cycle-prime-time.md

 For income, we use the sum of all wages, salaries, Social Security, and retirement income, excluding capital gains and other non-recurring income.
 We then calculate the wealth to income ratio of every household in the age bin and remove households with an income of zero.
 The median wealth-to-income ratio is calculated from the remaining households.
+Because the SCF data is increasingly sparse at older ages, the raw empirical moments show a "zig-zag" pattern above age 75 due to the small sample size.
+We smooth this out by holding the wealth-to-income ratio at 10.0 in the top three age brackets, the approximate mean among them.

 In our structural model, we hard-code retirement to occur at age 65, whereas in the data we observe retirement at different ages, but predominantly between ages 60 and 70.
 Therefore, we avoid the data for ages 60 to 69 to prevent any bias in the estimation process, but keep the data for ages 70 and above to capture the behavior of retirees.